buhrmi/buhrmi/README.md

 ### Pre-Alpha

 Shitcoin Society is launching in pre-alpha and we're looking for interesting projects to integrate.
 Are you an aspiring blockchain or DLT developer?
 Web developer?
 Broker?
-Even if you're just looking for new opportunities, let's [get in touch](mailto:buhrmi@shitcoinsociety.com).
+Even if you're just looking for new opportunities, feel free to [get in touch](mailto:buhrmi@shitcoinsociety.com).
+Or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.

-And of course, don't forget to [sign up](https://www.shitcoinsociety.com).
+Oh, and of course make sure to head over to https://www.shitcoinsociety.com and sign up 🚀

 ## Open Source